usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 ---------------------

 Create the folder where you plan to keep the deployment folder and change into it so that it becomes your working directory.
-Next, run cookiecutter and apply the Dioptra Deployment template.
+Next, run cruft and apply the Dioptra Deployment template.

 .. code:: sh

    # To use the template published on the dev branch, use '--checkout dev' instead
-   cookiecutter gh:usnistgov/dioptra --checkout main --directory cookiecutter-templates/cookiecutter-dioptra-deployment
+   cruft create https://github.com/usnistgov/dioptra --checkout main --directory cookiecutter-templates/cookiecutter-dioptra-deployment

 .. margin::

    .. note::

-      If you make a mistake, such as accidentally accepting a default or making a typo, it is recommended that you interrupt cookiecutter and start over.
+      If you make a mistake, such as accidentally accepting a default or making a typo, it is recommended that you interrupt cruft and start over.
-      To interrupt the cookiecutter prompts at any time, press :kbd:`Ctrl + C`, then check if cookiecutter has created a new folder in your working directory (if present, the folder's name will be a `"slugified" <https://www.stackbit.com/blog/what-is-a-content-slug>`__ version of the **deployment_name** variable).
+      To interrupt the cruft prompts at any time, press :kbd:`Ctrl + C`, then check if cruft has created a new folder in your working directory (if present, the folder's name will be a `"slugified" <https://www.stackbit.com/blog/what-is-a-content-slug>`__ version of the **deployment_name** variable).
       If it has, remove it.
-      To start over, re-run the ``cookiecutter`` command.
+      To start over, re-run the ``cruft`` command.

 You will now be asked to set the variables needed to customize the generated configuration files.
 In most cases you can just use the default value, but there are a few that you may need to customize.